openstack-archive/tripleo-docs/deploy-guide/source/features/tls-everywhere.rst

 tripleo-ipa Composable Service
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you're deploying *TLS-everwhere* with tripleo-ipa prior to Victoria, you need to
+If you're deploying *TLS-everywhere* with tripleo-ipa prior to Victoria, you need to
 override the default Novajoin composable service.
 Add the following composable service to
 the ``resource_registry`` in ``tls-parameters.yaml``::